Guadalupe, California: Parks and recreation

 Parks in the area include Jack O'Connell Park, where the Bulldogs youth football team practices.
 LeRoy Park, the community center for the city and the home of the local Boys & Girls Club, sits near the town's northern city limit, and is the oldest community park in Santa Barbara County; the land was donated in 1871 by the LeRoy family, and the park is currently undergoing a major revitalization project.

 The Guadalupe Wrestling Club was established in 1979 for the youth and has produced numerous state champions over the years.
 The Guadalupe Police Department runs the Gladiator's club, which provides peer-to-peer mentoring for fifth and sixth grade youth.
 The Boys & Girls Club and the Riverview apartment tutoring program provide places for children to go after school.

 Education

 The Guadalupe Union School District operates two schools: Mary Buren Elementary and Kermit McKenzie Junior High School.
 In state rankings, the two schools are in the 20th percentile.
 Mary Buren Elementary is kindergarten to fifth grade and McKenzie Junior High is sixth grade to eighth grade.
 The mascot of both schools is the bobcat.
 There is also a preschool run by the Community Action Commission of Santa Barbara County.

-As of 2021, Maria Gonzalez is the principal of Mary Buren Elementary, and Alexander Jáuregui is the principal at McKenzie Junior High.
-Emilio Handall is the current superintendent of the Guadalupe Union School District.